FALL 2021 UPDATE FOR ADMITTED STUDENTS

 FREQUENTLY ASKED QUESTIONS

 Villanovans have been asked to adhere to the Caritas Commitment, a pledge to modify our behaviors to ensure the health and safety of our campus community.
-Tenets of the Caritas Commitment include wearing a mask, social distancing, washing hands, self-monitoring and limiting non-essential travel.
+Tenets of the Caritas Commitment include social distancing, washing hands, self-monitoring and limiting non-essential travel.
 Villanova conducts robust daily surveillance testing of faculty, staff and students, has a well-trained contact tracing team, and has ample quarantine and isolation facilities.

 Villanova is planning for a residential experience this fall.
 We plan to build on the success of our 2020-21 academic year, in which students were able to reside on campus for the entirety of the Fall and Spring semesters.
 In order to ensure the health and safety of residential students, the Office of Residence Life has redesigned some spaces, posted signage, enhanced cleaning methods and adjusted capacity standards this year.
 Adhering to local and national guidance, halls will open and function next fall for our residential students.